joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

     print('Hello, Admin.')
 print('Done.')

-# Output
+# Output:
-Hello, Admin.
+# Hello, Admin.
-Done.
+# Done.
 {% endhighlight %}

 The above code checks if the variable `name` is equal to 'Admin'.
-If the condition is true, the indented code block following the if statement is executed.
+If the condition is true, the indented code block following the `if` statement is executed.

 ### Conditional `if-else` Statements